Gearbox > Automatic gearbox valve operating rod oil seal change on Austin Mini

 Op 03

-Identify the fixing bolts of the automatic gearbox linkage cover
+Locate the fixing bolts of the automatic gearbox selector linkage cover

-Unscrew the fixing bolts of the linkage cover
+Unscrew the fixing bolts of the selector linkage cover

-Remove the fixing bolts of the linkage cover
+Remove the fixing bolts of the selector linkage cover

 Op 04